-University units that accept payment cards (credit or debit) as a method of payment must meet University policy, state and federal laws, and contractual obligations to the University's banks and financial institutions.
-The sale of goods and services must be consistent with the University's mission and the normal activities of the college or unit associated with the organization.
-Units that accept revenue via payment cards must:
+Departments may accept payment cards (credit or debit) as a method of payment provided they meet University policy, state and federal laws, contractual obligations, and rules of the University's banks and financial institutions.

 - Build and maintain a secure network